The Ruffed Grouse Society presents The Opportunity, a Project Upland Film.

-Take a journey with Ruffed Grouse Society Regional Biologist Meadow Kouffeld as she shares what this fight for conservation entails.
+Take a journey with Ruffed Grouse Society regional biologist Meadow Kouffeld as she shares what this fight for conservation entails.
 Meadow brings us from her roots to her work in hunter recruitment and retention.
-She spends her time on the Women’s Intro to Wingshooting to the daily workings of a biologist.
+She spends her time on the Women’s Intro to Wingshooting and the daily workings of a biologist.
 An American Woodcock hunt in Minnesota with her Drahthaar in the beautiful autumn woods provides the backdrop to this short video.

 The Ruffed Grouse Society and American Woodcock Society is a non-profit organization that works to create healthy balanced forests.
-Their critical fight for young growth species from habitat projects to lobbying in Washington DC effects hundreds of bird, mammal and plant species.
-With education programs, local chapters, videos, and their award winning magazine they seek to increase the understanding of responsible forest management.
-An industry-leading $.89 of every member dollar enhances habitat and hunter access projects, young and new hunter initiatives, and public education on the importance hunters play in wildlife conservation.
+They wage their critical fight for young growth species involves habitat projects and lobbying in Washington DC.
+These battlefields effect hundreds of bird, mammal, and plant species.
+Their education programs, local chapters, videos, and award winning magazine increase hunters’ understanding of responsible forest management.
+89 cents of every member dollar goes to enhance habitat and hunter access projects, young and new hunter initiatives, and public education on the importance hunters play in wildlife conservation.
 That 89 cents is an industry-leading number.